Executive Editor, MacworldSEP 13, 2023 2:30 am PDT

-It’s been more than 10 years since Apple unveiled its new Lightning port with the iPhone 5 in 2012 After the European Parliament voted in favor of a new rule requiring all new phones and smaller electronics that use a cable to charge to be equipped with a USB-C port, the countdown to the death of Lightning began.
-While the new rule technically only applies to new products sold in Europe, Apple isn’t about to limit the change to Europe and has confirmed that future iPhones will switch from Lightning to USB-C. Here are all of Apple’s remaining Lightning products and when we might see them switch to USB-C:
+It’s been more than 10 years since Apple unveiled its new Lightning port with the iPhone 5 and now it’s on the way out.
+After the European Parliament voted in favor of a new rule requiring all new phones and smaller electronics that use a cable to charge to be equipped with a USB-C port, the countdown to the death of Lightning began.
+While the new rule technically only applies to new products sold in Europe, Apple has embraced the rule globally with the launch of the iPhone 15.
+Here are all of Apple’s remaining Lightning products and when we might see them switch to USB-C:

 Last updated: September 2021 (9th generation)